alilleybrinker/semver-explain/README.md

 __Convert SemVer requirements to their most-obvious equivalents.__

 `semver-explain` is a CLI tool to explain Semantic Versioning requirements by converting them to a form with only less-than, greater-than and/or equal-to comparators, where the major, minor, and patch versions are all specified.
-These equivalent bounds are output in SemVer requirement format, to be pasted in wherever SemVer requirements are expected.

 The exact interpretation of SemVer requirements' meaning [comes from Cargo][cargo_semver].
 In particular, it does not handle [hyphen ranges or x-ranges][node_semver] from the `node-semver` library for JavaScript.